openflighthpc/monitoring-dashboard/README.md

 - Docker / Podman installed.
 - SSL certificate and keyfile.
 - Git
+- Optional: sssd configured on the host to provide basic nginx authentication.

 ## Installation
 Clone this git repository and checkout the desired branch / release.